 What is Senior Citizen Health Insurance Plan?

 A senior citizen health insurance plan is specifically designed to provide financial aid to people over 60 years of age.
 It helps them to meet their sudden medical needs.
 All health insurance companies in India offer health plans to this particular segment to make them financially secure.
 These plans cover medical expenses incurred in the treatment of specified illness, disease, injury or hospitalisation within or outside the country.

 What Senior Citizen Health Insurance Covers?

 The insurance companies in India offer various types of senior citizen health insurance plans.
 The coverage offered differs from one plan to another.
 Following are some of the coverage provided under the Senior Citizen Health Insurance Plan:

 - Hospitalisation and medical expenses: Health plans for senior citizens cover all sort of medical and hospitalisation expenses incurred due to the treatment of listed illness, disease, injury or health condition.
-Medical expenses also include the room rent, fees of the doctors/ specialists/ physician, OT charges, costs of medicines and drugs, etc. These expenses are usually covered up to the limit of sum insured amount chosen.
+Medical expenses also include room rent, fees of the doctors/ specialists/ physician, OT charges, costs of medicines and drugs, etc. These expenses are usually covered up to the limit of sum insured amount chosen

 - Pre- and post-hospitalisation costs: Most of the health plans designed for senior citizens cover the medical expenses incurred before and after hospitalisation.
 Each plan has its own specific time and coverage limit for such expenses.
-Many plans cover 30 days pre-hospitalisation and 60 days post-hospitalisation expenses, while for some, it is 60 and 90 days respectively
+Many plans cover 30 days of pre-hospitalisation and 60 days of post-hospitalisation expenses, while for some, it is 60 and 90 days respectively

 - Pre-existing diseases: After a specific waiting period, certain pre-existing medical conditions can be covered.
 So, you should thoroughly read the prospectus before buying a plan